Transport in Israel

-Transportation in Israel is based mainly on private motor vehicles and bus service and an expanding railway network.
+Transportation in Israel primarily consists of nationwide rail transport, bus services, cycling (currently concentrating in the coast) as well as private vehicles.
+Most work related transportation in Israel is carried out by private motor vehicles, however in recent decades, Israel has prioritised the development of public transportation infrastructure.
+Cycling infrastructure is still primarily concentrated in the Tel Aviv region, while light rail operate currently in Jerusalem and Tel Aviv.

 A lack of inland waterways and the small size of the country make air and water transport of only minor importance in domestic transportation, but they are vitally important for Israel's international transport links.
 Demands of population growth, political factors, the Israel Defense Forces, tourism and increased traffic set the pace for all sectors, being a major driver in the mobility transition towards railways and public transit while moving away from motorized road transport.

 All facets of transportation in Israel are under the supervision of the Ministry of Transport and Road Safety.

 Private transportation

 Roads

 Israel's road network spans 18096 km of roads, of which 449 km are classified as freeways.
 The network spans the whole country.

 Route 6, the Trans Israel Highway, starts just east of Haifa down to the outskirts of Beer Sheva, about 200 km.
 Route 1 between Jerusalem and Tel Aviv and Route 2 between Tel Aviv and Haifa are well maintained highways.
+Route 90 is the longest road in Israel streaching from Metula to Eilat via the Jordan Valley and Arava.

 Cycling

 Tel Aviv has a growing network of bike paths, with more than over 360 kilometers (224 miles) existing or planned.
 In April 2011, Tel Aviv municipality launched Tel-O-Fun, a bicycle sharing system, in which 150 stations of bicycles for rent were installed within the city limits.
 Jerusalem has over 125 kilometers (78 miles) of cycleways, either existing or planned.
+Additionally, Jerusalem also has a bicycle sharing program called Jerufun.